blurrydev/IITM-DVD/README.md

 pip install pandas numpy matplotlib seaborn plotly jupyter
 ```

-Install `streamlit` or `dash` only if the repository includes the corresponding dashboard application.

 ### 2. Add the source files

 Place the original Olist CSV files in `data/raw/`.
 Do not commit large raw or enriched datasets to GitHub unless Git LFS is configured.
 Share these files through the team Google Drive folder and add the public evaluator link below.